wajihI/Sudoku-Solver-Main/README.md

 ## Running the program:
 Due to issues with Heroku (payment problem) and other factors, run the Sudoku-Solver-Temp file for a illustration of how the sudoku program would work.

+### Requirements:
+To run the app.py file, flask and python need to be installed.

 ### Backtracking Algorithm (How it works)

 1. Pick an empty square